-The Slackers are the self styled masters of ska, reggae, soul, and rock n roll and are from New York City.
+The Slackers are self styled masters of Reggae, Ska and Rock’n’Roll from New York City.

-The Slackers started playing in 1991.
-After several years of local gigs around NYC and rehearsals in a dingy basement on 3rd street on the lower east side, the band released a debut album, Better Late Than Never, in 1996.
-The success of their debut album led to a signing by Epitaph records and the release of their 2nd album, Red Light.
-Since Red Light, the Slackers have released 10 more studio albums (The Question, Wasted Days, Slackers & Friends, Close My Eyes, Slackers in Dub, Peculiar, Boss Harmony Sessions, Self Medication, Lost and Found, The Great Rocksteady Swindle) 3 live albums (Live at Ernestos, Upsettin Ernestos, Slack in Japan), plus numerous EPs, singles,and compilation tracks.
+The Slackers began in 1991 in NYC.
+After years of local gigs and rehearsing in a dingy basement in Manhattan’s lower east side, the band released its debut album, Better Late Than Never, in 1996.
+The band’s success resulted in the release of a second album, Red Light, on the Epitaph label in 1997.
+Since then the Slackers have released 11 more studio albums (The Question, Wasted Days, Slackers & Friends, Close My Eyes, Slackers in Dub, Peculiar, Boss Harmony Sessions, Self Medication, Lost and Found, The Great Rocksteady Swindle, and The Slackers [self-titled, 2016] ) 3 live albums (Live at Ernestos, Upsettin Ernestos, Slack in Japan), several EPs (International War Crimminal, My Bed is a Boat), and numerous singles and compilation tracks.

 You must be logged in to post a comment.